Modern Greek literature: Greek Junta and afterwards

 echoes the Beat movement and inveighs against consumerism and commercialization.
 Some of his most powerful poems are found in his early collections, such as Poetry (1969) and Poetry 2 (1973).

 Nasos Vagenas writes predominantly about love, death, history/politics, and poetry itself, in verses that are noted for their aphoristic language, subtle innuendos and irony.
 His collections include Pedion Areos (1974), Biography (1978), and Roxana's Knees (1981).

 Jenny Mastoraki (Tolls - 1972, Kin - 1978, Tales of the Deep - 1983) wrote poetry full of irony and bitterness, standing out for its musicality and rich syntax.
 Thematically, she deals with subjects such as feminism, censorship and authority.

 Katerina Anghelaki-Rooke is one of the most prominent poets of this generation and the only one that ventured into longer compositions.
 She excelled in erotic poetry that spoke frankly about passion and its pain.
 Perhaps her most notable collections are Wolves and Clouds (1963), Magdalene, the Great Mammal (1974), The Suitors (1984), and The Anorexia of Existence (2011).

-Katerina Gogou (Three Clicks Left - 1978, Idionymo - 1980), Manolis Pratikakis (Libido - 1978, The Water - 2003), Argyris Chionis (Attempts of Light - 1966, Shapes of Abscence - 1973), Yannis Kondos (Circular Route - 1970, The Chronometre - 1972), Michalis Ganas (Unseated Dinner - 1978, Glass Ioannina - 1989), Maria Laina (Coming of Age - 1968, Hers - 1985), Vassilis Steriadis (Mr. Ivo - 1970, The Private Airplane - 1971), and Antonis Fostieris (The Great Trip - 1971, Precious Oblivion - 2003) are also notable members of the '70s Generation.
+Katerina Gogou (Three Clicks Left - 1978, Idionymo - 1980), Manolis Pratikakis (Libido - 1978, The Water - 2003), Argyris Chionis (Attempts of Light - 1966, Shapes of Absence - 1973), Yannis Kondos (Circular Route - 1970, The Chronometre - 1972), Michalis Ganas (Unseated Dinner - 1978, Glass Ioannina - 1989), Maria Laina (Coming of Age - 1968, Hers - 1985), Vassilis Steriadis (Mr. Ivo - 1970, The Private Airplane - 1971), and Antonis Fostieris (The Great Trip - 1971, Precious Oblivion - 2003) are also notable members of the '70s Generation.

 Contrastingly to poetry, prose was rather scarce during the years of the dictatorship, even though many already established writers saw their books published.
 By extension, most of the leading writers of the '70s appeared in 1974 or afterwards.
 Their works use a variety of older and new means of expression and provide apt notion of the present and the past time.
 Naturally, they had not yet cut themselves off from politics, but for most of them politics was now simply a starting point to deal with more modern themes such as the struggle between the personal and the collective within a constantly changing social universe.